Now is an excellent time to think back, how did your furnace heat this winter? Maybe it is time for an upgrade or replacement?

 - Ongoing repair cost: If you see that you have had to sink money in numerous repairs over a two-year span, it may be time to consider replacing the unit before you invest more money than what your old unit is worth.

 - Thermostat setting is not keeping a comfortable environment: If you put your thermostat at the desired temperature yet the equipment runs for extended periods of time without reaching the temperature, this is a sign of a sluggish unit.

 - Noticeable odd noises while the unit it is running: Hearing unusual sounds while the equipment is running such as clanking, grinding and/or loud squeals are signs of a faulty system.

 - Age of your system: The average heating system (electric, oil, or gas) life expectancy for home furnaces is 17 and 20 years.
 If your equipment falls in this range or older, you may want to start shopping prices.
-You don’t want to find yourself needing a system versus making home improvement purchase.
+You don’t want to find yourself needing a system versus making a home improvement purchase.

 Important details to keep in mind

 Carbon monoxide emission monitoring is the most important precaution you can take for the safety of you and your family.
 Pay close attention to the color of the flames if you operate with a propane or natural gas furnace.
 If the flame is flickering or yellow in color, these are signs of high levels of carbon monoxide generated by your old equipment.